Robert Thorpe (Indian Army officer)

 Lieutenant Robert Thorpe (1838–1868) was an officer of the British Indian Army.
 He visited Kashmir during the reign of Maharaja Ranbir Singh and wrote about the sufferings of the Kashmiri people.
 His writings were compiled into a book titled Cashmere Misgovernment which was later published posthumously in London in 1870.
 He also appealed to the British soldiers, who raised funds for Christian Missionary Society to send medical help to the Kashmir Valley.
 This eventually led to the founding of the British Mission Hospital in Srinagar.

 Historians state that Thorpe's life is shrouded in "myth, memory and history".
 He is regarded in Kashmir as a martyr who died for the cause of Kashmiris.

 Family

 According to Jane Strand, a surviving relative of Robert Thorpe, Robert Thorpe was born in 1838 to parents Thomas Thorp (died 1854), a solicitor in Alnwick in Northumberland, and Elizabeth Jane Tudor (died 1890) from Bath, Somerset.
 Robert had a brother William Tudor Thorp, who was a vicar and the great grandfather of Jane Strand.

-Recently on a podcast named Maaz Meaczhar, Jane explains in detail her relationship to Robert and also helps correct a historical error regarding the identity of his biological mother.